-In keeping with this expansive mission, CMT was awarded a grant by the Missouri Foundation for Health (MFH) to look at areas within a half mile radius, or ten minute walk, of several identified stations to determine what types of potential development, even in a slow growth market, could benefit the surrounding communities.
+In keeping with this expansive mission, CMT was awarded a grant by the Missouri Foundation for Health to look at areas within a half mile radius of several identified stations to identify what types of potential development, even in a slow growth market, could benefit the surrounding communities.
 This development would provide needed amenities while encouraging use of transit as well as healthier life styles for area residents.